youngkin/mockvideo/README.md

     3. Logging
     4. Database (MySQL) access
     5. Implementation of HTTP and gRPC endpoints
-    6. Unit testing, including HTTP server testing and the use of 'golden files'.
+    6. Unit testing, including HTTP and gRPC server testing, and the use [advanced Go testing techniques](https://povilasv.me/go-advanced-testing-tips-tricks/) including the use of 'golden files'.
     7. Integration testing, including starting, initializing, and stopping required services like MySQL.
     8. Use of Helm/Kubernetes including: